SejinKimm/SOLAR-Generator/README.md

 ### Install SOLAR Generator

-SOLAR Generator can be installed by cloning the repository as follows:
+SOLAR Generator can be installed by downloading the zip file of the repository and following below instructions.:

 ```
 unzip SOLAR-Generator.zip